DougPfeffer-alt/reading-notes/class-09.md

   How forms work: A user fills out a form, then pushes a button to upload it to a server.

   - A form may have several form controls, each gathering different information.
-The server needs to know which piece of imputted data corresponds with which form element.
+The server needs to know which piece of inputted data corresponds with which form element.

   ## Form Structure